elfketchup/EKVN/README.md

-If you overwrite them with images that use differents sizes (say you replace talkbox.png with an image that's 480x200, or 320x100), you MIGHT need to change the values in the file "vnlayer view settings.plist" so that the text displays properly.
+If you overwrite them with images that use differents sizes (say you replace talkbox.png with an image that's 480x200, or 320x100), you MIGHT need to change the values in the file "VNScene view settings.plist" so that the text displays properly.
 Normally, EKVN tries to calculate where and how text should be laid out, though there's no guarantee that the auto-generated values will look good.
 In that case, tweaking the view settings' values should be enough to get it looking good.
 In the most extreme scenario, you may need to